erizov/Professor/semester_12/lecture_79_quantum_algorithms_advanced/quantum_machine_learning/README.md

 ## When to Use

-Use Quantum Machine Learning when:
+Use Quantum Computational intelligence when:

 - **Specific scenario 1**: [When this is appropriate]
 - **Specific scenario 2**: [Another use case]